JackoDev/pokefetch/README.md

 After this you would open your web browser and go to `http://127.0.0.1:5000/<name>`

-Replace '<name>' with the Pokemon's name to search the data about it.
+Replace `name` with the Pokemon's name to search the data about it.

 The project uses the Atlas cloud service for the mongoDB system data bases.